learningmatter-mit/VOID/README.md

 conda activate VOID
 ```

+If you are installing VOID in a python environment > python3.6 and having problems when compiling zeo++, please refer to XXX in order to see how to solve them.

 ### Zeo++ dependency

 Zeo++ and its interface to pymatgen are required to use the Voronoi sampler.
 The following instructions for their installation are based off the original instructions at the [pymatgen documentation](https://pymatgen.org/pymatgen.io.zeopp.html#zeo-installation-steps).